Souptacular/SoulForge/README.md

 The committee consists of prominent individuals and organizations, With our aim to foster more advancement and exploration to [**Plonky3, and Circom**] we have an independent board of individuals committed to the advancement of the zk ecosystem and are responsible for evaluating the applications and providing feedback on these.

-In cases where a niche expert opinion is desirable, one of the committee members may request such a review.

-- Harsh Bajpai, zkBankai core
-- Danilo, ex Co-Founder, kakarot zkEVM
-- Ayush Bhadauria, Polygon Labs

-#### SoulForge Grants Evaluators
+### SoulForge Grants Evaluators

 Evaluators are individuals able to evaluate the technology delivered as a result of the Grants Program.
 The committee has the right to add or remove evaluators on the basis of supermajority.

 - Diego Kingston, Co-Founder, Aligned layer
 - RJ, Co-Founder, Aligned layer
 - [ More joining soon ]

+In cases where a niche expert opinion is desirable, one of the committee members may request such a review.

+- Harsh Bajpai, zkBankai core
+- Danilo, ex Co-Founder, kakarot zkEVM
+- Ayush Bhadauria, Polygon Labs

 ## :pencil: Process